jedisct1/libsodium-doc/advanced/hmac-sha2.md

 HMAC-SHA-512-256 is implemented as HMAC-SHA-512 with the output truncated to 256 bits.
 This is slightly faster than HMAC-SHA-256.
+Note that this construction is not the same as HMAC-SHA-512/256, which is HMAC using the SHA-512/256 function.

 ```c
 int crypto_auth_hmacsha512256(unsigned char *out,